Connecting to Amazon CodeCommit repositories with rotating credentials - Amazon CodeCommit

 Connecting to Amazon CodeCommit repositories with rotating credentials

 You can give users access to your Amazon CodeCommit repositories without configuring IAM users for them or using an access key and secret key.
 To assign permissions to a federated identity, you create a role and define permissions for the role.
 When a federated identity authenticates, the identity is associated with the role and is granted the permissions that are defined by the role.
-For information about roles for federation, see Creating a role for a third-party Identity Provider in the IAM User Guide.
+For information about roles for federation, see Create a role for a third-party identity provider (federation) in the IAM User Guide.
 You can also configure role-based access for IAM users to access CodeCommit repositories in separate Amazon Web Services accounts (a technique known as cross-account access).
 For a walkthrough of configuring cross-account access to a repository, see Configure cross-account access to an Amazon CodeCommit repository using roles.

 You can configure access for users who want or must authenticate through methods such as: